daleao/sdv/Ligo/Modules/Arsenal/README.md

 This makes clubs unreliable as crit. weapons, but capable of packing a punch if putting the effort to build-up the crit. chance.
 On the other hand, daggers are reliable crit. weapons, but require some extra crit. multipliers to reach the damage potential of the other weapon types.
 This is supported by the enchantment changes further below, as well as the [Rings](../Rings) module.

 Note that daggers, as in vanilla, continue to gain slightly more out of each crit. point than other weapons.

-### Stabbing Swords

-In vanilla game code we can find traces of an abandoned fourth weapon type: **stabbing swords**.
-We can conclude that Concerned Ape did originally intend for some swords to *not* have the infamously hated and widely ignored defensive parry special move.
-This module thus reintroduces stabbing swords into the game, along with a brand new special move, which means that sword players can finally have an offensive special move: pressing the action button with a stabbing sword equipped will perform a forwards dash attack, which allows for quick repositioning while also damaging enemies along the way.
-The player is also invincible during the dash.

 ### Enchantments & Forges